Last Updated on July 12, 2025 by Travelationship

 The Great

 The food in Morocco!
 The spices!
 The freshness!
-Everything from the hand squeezed juices to the slowly simmered tagines were deelish.
-We even found a taco/quesadilla place in Marrakech to somewhat fulfill our Mexican food cravings.
-Oh and the pastries cake slices were divine.
-I think we had at least one sort of almond, citrus or other nutty pie pieces a day.
+Everything from the hand-squeezed juices to the slowly simmered tagines was deelish.
+We even found a taco and quesadilla place in Marrakech to fulfill our Mexican food cravings somewhat.
+Oh, and the pastries and cake slices were divine.
+I think we had at least one sort of almond, citrus, or other nutty pie pieces a day.

-While we were researching responsible desert treks, we learned about an organization called SPANA.
-The Society for the Protection of Animals Abroad was started by two British travelers to help protect working animals in Morocco and educate local people on how to better treat and raise animals.
-We were able to visit 2 of their locations, 1 in Tangier and 1 in Marrakech, and were impressed with their work.
-In Marrakech one of the local vets, Dr. Boubker, spent some time showing us around and explaining to us how SPANA works throughout the country to improve the quality of life for working animals and their owners.
-We hope to get a full post written soon to share more about this organization.
+While researching responsible desert treks, we discovered an organization called SPANA.
+Two British travelers founded the Society for the Protection of Animals Abroad to help protect working animals in Morocco and educate local people on how to better care for and raise animals.
+We were able to visit two of their locations, one in Tangier and one in Marrakech, and were impressed with their work.
+In Marrakech, one of the local veterinarians, Dr. Boubker, took the time to show us around and explain how SPANA operates throughout the country to improve the quality of life for working animals and their owners.
+We hope to publish a full post soon, sharing more about this organization.
 In the meantime, if you want to learn more, please visit their website at SPANA.

-Moulay Idriss, just outside of Meknes between Fas and Errbat, houses the ruins of an ancient Berber and Roman city called Volubilis.
-The location was known as the capital of the kingdom of Mauretania and is an absolute must see when in Morocco.
-Volubilis is 1 of 8 UNESCO heritage sites in the country and out of the eight is the most uniquely distinct.
-The highlights of the remnants are the beautiful original mosaic tiles still visible in quite a few of the building locations.
+Moulay Idriss, located just outside Meknes between Fes and Errachidia, houses the ruins of an ancient Berber and Roman city called Volubilis.
+The location was known as the capital of the kingdom of Mauretania and is an absolute must-see when in Morocco.
+Volubilis is one of eight UNESCO World Heritage sites in the country, and out of the eight, it is the most uniquely distinct.
+The highlights of the remnants are the beautiful, original mosaic tiles still visible in many of the building locations.
 The rainstorm during our visit couldn’t deter us from enjoying this site.

-Essaouira, aka the wind city of Africa, was lovely.
-We spent three days in the city and every moment was filled with color, vibrancy, and interest.
+Essaouira, also known as the “Wind City of Africa,” was lovely.
+We spent three days in the city, and every moment was filled with color, vibrancy, and interest.
 Located on the seacoast, Essaouira is a fishing town made famous by surfers, kite surfers, and several movies and TV shows.
 Some of you might recognize their ramparts as the land of the Unsullied in Game of Thrones.
-During our stay in Essaouira and Marrakech, we saw the filming for Bollywood movie, Jagga Jasoos with Katrina Kaif and Ranbir Kapoor.
+During our stay in Essaouira and Marrakech, we saw the filming for the Bollywood movie, Jagga Jasoos, with Katrina Kaif and Ranbir Kapoor.

-The architecture, doors, windows, colorful markets and interesting people of Morocco kept us in awe.
-We particularly liked the architecture of Medersa Ben Youssef an old university located in Marrakech.
+The architecture, doors, windows, colorful markets, and interesting people of Morocco kept us in awe.
+We particularly liked the architecture of Medersa Ben Yousse, a former university located in Marrakech.
 Morocco turned out to be better than we anticipated.
 We both look forward to returning and exploring more of the country.

-We are all about meeting locals but tend to look at AirBnB as a last resort.
-We love the concept of AirBnB, but before we utilize their services more, we need to educate ourselves more about the controversy regarding how AirBnB may skew rental prices for locals.
-As home renters ourselves we don’t want to be part of the increasing rent problems.
-Recently, local tenants in areas dense with AirBnB hosts have argued the daily rentals are causing permanent rent charges to increase.
+We’re all about meeting locals, but we tend to look at Airbnb as a last resort.
+We love the concept of Airbnb, but before we utilize their services more extensively, we need to educate ourselves further about the controversy surrounding how Airbnb may skew rental prices for locals.
+As home renters ourselves, we don’t want to contribute to the growing rent problems.
+Recently, local tenants in areas with a high concentration of Airbnb hosts have argued that the daily rentals are contributing to an increase in permanent rent charges.
 The higher rents then force people to move because they can no longer afford to live in the neighborhood.
-As far as we know, no one has proven or disproven the argument.
-And until we learn more we choose to utilize AirBnB sparingly.
-If you know more about this subject, please let us know in the comments or by contacting us directly.
+To the best of our knowledge, no one has proven or disproven the argument.
+Until we learn more, we will choose to use Airbnb sparingly.
+If you have more information about this subject, please share it in the comments or contact us directly.

-With that said, we found ourselves in Toledo, Spain during their busiest religious event, Corpus Christi Day.
-We could not find a reasonable and open room anywhere and turned to AirBnB for a room.
-Our hosts, Patricia, Roberto and their two children, were wonderful.
+With that said, we found ourselves in Toledo, Spain, during their busiest religious event, Corpus Christi Day.
+We couldn’t find a reasonable and open room anywhere, so we turned to Airbnb for a room.
+Our hosts, Patricia, Roberto, and their two children, were terrific.
 Their home was comfortable, and our private room and bathroom were huge.
-Patricia was full of helpful information and easy going.
-The family took the time to drive us around to show us the most incredible views of Toledo.
+Patricia was full of helpful information and easy to get along with.
+The family took the time to drive us around, showing us the most incredible views of Toledo.
 Also, Roberto is a painter, and their home was filled with stunning art.
-If you find yourself in Toledo or are in need of some beautiful artwork, check out their website.
+If you find yourself in Toledo or need some beautiful artwork, be sure to check out their website.

 Spending time with our friend, Rafa, in Madrid.
-We met Rafa in Kigali, Rwanda where he was volunteering at Les Enfants de Dieu at the same time as us.
-Luckily, we arrived into Madrid the night of the Football Championship League match against 2 Madrid teams.
+We met Rafa in Kigali, Rwanda, where he was volunteering at Les Enfants de Dieu at the same time as us.
+Luckily, we arrived in Madrid the night of the Football Championship League match against 2 Madrid teams.
 Matt was able to experience the game with the locals and had a great evening.
-We also spent a day walking around viewing some colorful street art and stuffing our faces with paella and the best Chinese food we have had in quite some time.
-If you ever find yourself in Madrid needing some Spanish/English tutoring contact Rafa at HobbyLanguages.
+We also spent a day walking around, viewing some colorful street art, and stuffing our faces with paella and the best Chinese food we had in quite some time.
+If you ever find yourself in Madrid needing some Spanish/English tutoring, contact Rafa at HobbyLanguages.

-This month we met Cate from NYC while we were in Chefchaouen.
-Our travels coincided to Tangier, and we shared a taxi and a couple of days of exploring Tangier together.
+This month, we met Cate from NYC while we were in Chefchaouen.
+Our travels coincided with a visit to Tangier, and we shared a taxi and spent a couple of days exploring the city together.

 The Not So Great

-While in Fes, we witnessed a donkey, which had fallen on the slippery pavement.
+While in Fes, we witnessed a donkey that had fallen on the slippery pavement.
 The owner had taken most, but not all, of its load off its back and was trying to get the donkey to stand up.
-The poor animal was in shock and as far as we could tell no broken legs, but not sure of ribs or any other bones.
-The owner was yelling, hitting and dragging the donkey by his ears to get him to stand up.
+The poor animal was in shock and, as far as we could tell, had no broken legs, but we were not sure of ribs or any other bones.
+The owner was yelling, hitting, and dragging the donkey by his ears to get him to stand up.
 We should have done more to help.
-I yelled at the guy to stop but of course, he did not know what I was saying.
+I yelled at the guy to stop, but, of course, he didn’t know what I was saying.
 Our guide hustled us to move forward quickly.
 We should not have listened to him and should have stayed to help the donkey.
 We later were told the abusive behavior was not typical for Fes or Morocco.
-Not sure we 100% agree with what we were told, but we still feel ashamed we did not do more to help.
+We’re not entirely sure we agree with what we were told, but we still feel ashamed that we didn’t do more to help.

 I was sick for a good two weeks of our time in Morocco.
-I seemed to have picked up an intestinal bacteria infection, which rendered me room bound for a few days.
+I seemed to have picked up an intestinal bacterial infection, which rendered me room-bound for a few days.
 My being sick led to us canceling our desert trek, which was a huge disappointment.
-On the upside, we liked Morocco a lot and look forward to returning.
-Next time a desert trek in a dune buggy will be our first stop.
+On the upside, we thoroughly enjoyed Morocco and look forward to returning.
+Next time, a desert trek in a dune buggy will be our first stop.

 BTW, we weren’t able to find a responsible camel trek provider during our short search.
 When we return, we will opt to “trek” the desert via dune buggies or quad motorbikes.

 Our continued bad luck with luggage damage.
-We have both had to replace our roller luggage recently and Matt’s first time checking his new luggage it arrived with the entire top corner bashed inward.
-The airline advised us they only fix wheel issues and proceeded to “fix” the corner by hammering the edge outward using the end of a stapler.
+We have both had to replace our roller luggage recently, and Matt’s first time checking his new luggage, it arrived with the entire top corner bashed inward.
+The airline advised us that they only fix wheel issues and proceeded to “fix” the corner by hammering the edge outward using the end of a stapler.
 We will have to wait and see if the luggage will hold up or not.

-We were so on the go in May we had no time to write any posts.
+We were so busy in May that we had no time to write any posts.
 We have so much to catch you all up on and tons of photos to share.
-Hopefully, mid to late June and July will allow us more downtime.
+Hopefully, mid-to-late June and July will allow us more downtime.

 The Oops!, WTF?, LOLs – Lessons learned, head scratchers & hilarities